Daniel-Crossley/food_for_you/README.md

 # food_for_you
 A python, kivy and sqlite frontend for the Edamam api

+### Warning!
+This is an old highschool project, code is probably not written very well, I will hopefully update the quality of the code in the future.

 ### Installation:
 - Download the repo, and keep everything saved in the same folder
 - Install Python